[Theme music plays]

 Ben Gillespie: One term that’s been frequently associated with the goals of New Deal art is “cultural democracy,” which Jane de Hart defined as the desire to “make the arts expressive of the spirit of the nation and accessible to its people” in her 1975 article “Arts and the People: The New Deal Quest for Cultural Democracy.”

-Public ownership also meant encouraging the appreciation of art through new art centers, educational initiatives, museums, and exhibitions.
+Public ownership also meant encouraging the widespread viewing of art through new art centers, educational initiatives, museums, and exhibitions.
 In these ways, New Deal art not only reflected but also transformed the nation.

 Michelle Herman: Many call the New Deal an American Renaissance as the widespread cultivation of education, standard of living, and culture improved most aspects of life for nearly every citizen during the 1930s.
 It also meant the formation of an art market that valued American art, carving out a niche that competed with European aesthetic dominance.
 Both as Americans produced a massive body of work and as tastes shifted to recognize other modes of cultural production already present on the continent.